Hartley Spectral Pooling for Deep Learning: Experiments

 \subsection{Classification results on CIFAR-10}

-For the network training on CIFAR-10, the architecture is similar to SP-ResNet21 that trains on MNIST.
+For the experiments on CIFAR-10, the architecture of spectral pooling ResNet is similar to SP-ResNet15 that is used in MNIST case.
 We set the sizes of output of spectral pooling layers to be $24\times24$, $16\times16$, $8\times8$ sequentially.
-In experiments we use ResNet16 as a counterpart, since it contains almost the same amount of parameters as SP-ResNet21(see Table \ref{table4}).
-The result of spectral pooling plugged network, SP-ResNet21, outperforms that of ResNet16 by nearly 0.25\%.
+We use plain ResNet-16 as a counterpart, since it contains almost the same amount of parameters as SP-ResNet15 (see Table \ref{table4}).
+The DHTSP-ResNet15 outperforms ResNet16 with smaller best testing error by 0.24\% and smaller mean testing error by 0.1\%, although the training time increases about 1000 s.
+The DCTSP-ResNet15 performs slightly worse than DHTSP-ResNet15, and doubles the training time.
+It gets even sligtly worse mean testing error than the plain ResNet-16.